nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - [`List`](accessrecord_structured_development_list.html), [`Condition`](accessrecord_structured_problems.html) and [`Immunization`](accessrecord_structured_development_immunization.html) resources representing the patient's immunisations will be returned.

-- when the `excludeNotGiven` part parameter is set to `true` or not supplied:
+- when the `includeNotGiven` part parameter is set to `false` or not supplied:

   - only immunisations where `notGiven` is set to `false` shall be returned

-- when the `excludeNotGiven` part parameter is set to `false`
+- when the `includeNotGiven` part parameter is set to `true`

   - all immunisations where `notGiven` is set to `true` or `false` shall be returned